JoachimColine/easy-led-panel/README.md

 </p>

 ## How to build an LED panel with the Octobridge
+### Caution
+- LED strips can be dangerous for the human eye, as they produce very bright light.
+Be careful.
+Place a diffusing material in front of the LEDs to attenuate the light.
+- LED strips draw a lot of power.
+Be careful.
+Incorrect or unsafe wiring can be dangerous.

 ### Working principle
 A Teensy-driven LED panel is made up of 3 main parts:
 - Power supply, needed for producing light,